jonfortescue/declensr/README.md

 Declensr is completely FOSS and designed to be highly extensible.
 If you want to use Declensr to study a language that has not been implemented yet, you will need to do some legwork to get it working.
 If you do this, please open a pull request to the main repo so everyone else can enjoy that language as well!

 ### Creating new wordlists
-In the future, Declensr will have a to auto-generate wordlists.
+In the future, Declensr will be able to auto-generate wordlists from Wiktionary.
 In the meantime, manual entry of wordlists is greatly appreciated!

 ### Creating new exercises
 If grammars are Declensr's skeleton, the exercises are its organs.
 Exercises make Declensr worth using, and we can never have enough.
 If you think of an exercise useful to you, Declensr makes it easy to implement that exercise.
 Once you've done that, make a pull request and share it with everyone!